-The allow-update clause is a simple access control list.
-Any client that matches the ACL is granted permission to update any record in the zone.
+The allow-update clause works the same way as in previous versions of BIND.
+It grants given clients the permission to update any record of any name in the zone.

 The update-policy clause allows more fine-grained control over what updates are allowed.
-It specifies a set of rules, in which each rule either grants or denies permission for one or more names in the zone to be updated by one or more identities.
-Identity is determined by the key that signed the update request using either TSIG or SIG(0).
-In most cases, update-policy rules only apply to key-based identities.
-There is no way to specify update permissions based on client source address.
+A set of rules is specified, where each rule either grants or denies permissions for one or more names to be updated by one or more identities.
+If the dynamic update request message is signed (that is, it includes either a TSIG or SIG(0) record), the identity of the signer can be determined.